-If you went to a top law school or did very well at a second-tier school, mediocrity will not come easy to you.
+If you went to a top school or did very well at a second-tier school, mediocrity will not come easy to you.
 After all, working hard is what got you where you are.
-You identify as a professional, and you derive some sense of self-worth from doing a great job.
+You identify as an accountant, and you derive some sense of self-worth from doing a great job.

 Initially, however, you do not have to worry about doing a mediocre job.
-As a young lawyer, you will not have time for mediocrity because being mediocre is an earned privilege in the practice of law.
+As a young professional, you will not have time for mediocrity because being mediocre is an earned privilege in your line of work.

-- 1. First impressions are critical.
+First impressions are critical.
 You need to earn the right to be mediocre.
-Giving anything but your best effort when you are a young lawyer is likely to have bad consequences for your career.
+Giving anything but your best effort when you are a young professional is likely to have bad consequences for your career.
 In life, first impressions are very important.
-In a corporate legal setting, making a bad first impression may have irreversible consequences on your career-at least at that organization.
-Pay your dues when you are a young lawyer.
-The goodwill that you generate as a young lawyer will make it easier to set limits in the future. - 2.
-Learn to "just say no." As you become more experienced in practice, people will learn that you can deliver a great work product in a timely fashion.
-They will know this because they have worked with you.
-As you begin to implement your plan for achieving mediocrity, you need to begin saying no to certain work assignments.
-The key is that you must continue to do a great job on the work that you do agree to take.
-Rather than staying in the office until midnight every night or cutting corners on everything you do, do a great job on some things and say no to other things.
-Don't do shoddy work.
-Just take on fewer assignments.
+In a corporate setting, making a bad first impression may have irreversible consequences on your career-at least at that organization.
+Pay your dues when you are a young professional.
+The goodwill that you generate as a young protocolonial with marke it outpiter to out infinite in the future.